zihaowrez/tp/docs/DeveloperGuide.md

 ![Target Class Diagram](images/TargetClass.png)

-To instantiate these concrete classes, `Target` provides overloaded factory methods that will return the appropriate subtype of `Target` casted as Target at compile time.
-The developer will need to invoke the correct factory method by passing in the correct type at compile time:
+To instantiate these concrete classes, `Target` provides an overloaded factory method `Target::of`, that will return one of the two subtypes of `Target` casted as `Target` at compile time.

 ```java
 public static Target of(Name target, List<Person> persons) {